Picking a Research Topic

 A Master’s dissertation focuses more on demonstrating a solid grasp of your field and your ability to conduct rigorous research.
 The emphasis is on showing that you can effectively utilise existing knowledge and tools to generate meaningful results and contribute to the ongoing discourse in your study area.
 A contribution is often achieved by advancing the field in some way, such as through:

-2. Improving existing methods.
-This improvement could involve refining an algorithm, optimising parameters, or combining techniques in a novel way to achieve better results.
+- Improving existing methods.
+This improvement could involve refining an algorithm, optimising parameters, or combining techniques to achieve better results.

-4. Generating new insights from data.
-Even if the methods used are not novel, the findings can be valuable.
+- Generating new insights from data.
+The findings can be valuable even if the methods used are not novel.

 Example: Applying a known machine learning model to predict customer churn in a specific industry, analysing the results and identifying key factors contributing to churn.